 Before opting for colored grass, it's important to know that it does vary from regular artificial grass in certain categories.
 Keep reading to find out the specs of these grass materials.

-Colored grasses are 28oz dense, which is significantly lower than most green artificial grasses.
+- Density: Colored grasses have a lower density than most.
+They are typically 28oz in weight, which is significantly lower than most green artificial grasses.

-Blades of colored glasses are short and thin, with minimum amount of filler.
-Yet they stay up with confidence due to light weight and relatively thick backing.
-V shape technology of blades provide depth to texture when looking at them from variety of angles.
+- Blades: Blades of colored glasses are short and thin with a minimum amount of filler.
+However, they stand up with confidence due to their lightweight and relatively thick backing.
+With v-shape blades, the material provides depth to texture when looking at it from a variety of angles.

-Colored artificial grass is not the most cushy.
-It can be compared to stepping on a sweater, while 60oz green artificial grass makes it fill like stepping on a thick cover.
+- Cushioning: Colored artificial grass is not the most padded material.
+It can be compared to stepping on a sweater, while 60oz weight green artificial grass makes it feel like stepping on a thick comforter.

-Colored artificial grass blades are thin and soft.
-They are so light that standing up without infill is not a problem.
+- Softness: Colored artificial grass blades are usually thin and soft.
+They are so light that standing up without infill is typically not a problem.